 Race support will include a variety of food, water and electrolyte drinks. // Aid Station – 2021 update

 Due to Covid restrictions, expect to see a lot of individually packaged items.
-From individual packets of Trail Butter, potato chips, various Hammer gels, granola bars, gummy bears, etc., to warm options at night like vegan soup, Top Ramen, coffee, hot cocoa, and pancakes in the morning, masked volunteers will be ready to serve you!
+From individual packets of potato chips, various Hammer, Clif, and Stingers gels, granola bars, gummy bears, etc., to warm options at night like pizza, vegan soup, coffee, hot cocoa, and pancakes in the morning, vaccinated volunteers will be ready to serve you!
 There will also be limited gluten free options.
 We highly encourage runners to bring their own fuel if there are special dietary restrictions and can not risk any cross contamination.
 We will have a large drop bag area, and runners will be welcome to use designated picnic tables under the shelter.

 Tent camping is not allowed outside the shelter but runners are allowed to take naps in their cars.
 24 & 32 hour runners – we will only be allowed a few runners to rest during the night under the shelter.
 Based on Hamster history, this has not been an issue as runners spread out nicely.
 However, we encourage those going the distance to think of your car as a second aid station!